-About Stem Cell
+About Stem Cell Treatments

 The belief that there exists an undifferentiated cell which can be programmed into another type of cell forms the basis of stem cell biology.
-Today, stem cells treatments have become a reality.
+Today, stem cell treatments have become a reality.
 The capability of stem cells to regenerate organs and tissues opens a wide spectrum of treatment possibilities for many diseases that were considered incurable.

 Stem cells, characteristics and properties

 Stem cells are distinguished from other cell types by two important characteristics; 1.
 They are unspecialized cells capable of renewing themselves through cell division, and 2.
 Under certain physiologic conditions, stem cells can be induced to become tissue- or organ-specific cells with special functions.
 The primary roles of adult stem cells in a living organism are to maintain, and repair the tissue in which they are found.